-- A9 Prior to the start of operations, an area within a minimum distance of 10 metres of any known badger sett entrances that display signs indicating current use by a badger must be clearly marked using coloured tape, string, paint, or other markers.
-Any further setts which are discovered during the operation must be similarly marked as soon as their presence becomes known. - A10 Within the marked area as above ('exclusion zone') no heavy machinery is to be used, no burning is to be carried out, no timber or brash piles are to be created and no stumps are to be removed.
-Fuel, oil, and chemicals must not be stored or applied within the marked area (the only exception is where conifer stumps must be treated against attack by the fungus Heterobasidion annosum (Fomes)). - A11 Vehicles must not drive directly or park over badger sett entrances. - A12 Trees/stumps/shrubs/hedges within 20 metres of the sett must not be uprooted. - A13 Trees may be felled or vegetation cleared within the exclusion zone using hand-held tools and hand held machinery such as chainsaws or brushcutters. - A14 Trees may also be felled using a purpose-built machine, where the boom and cutting head can safely reach into the exclusion zone, provided the body of the machine remains parked outside the exclusion zone. - A15 Trees must be felled to fall away from, or be lifted away from, badger sett entrances. - A16 Any badger sett entrances which become blocked must be unblocked and left unobstructed at the end of each day's work. - A17 Timber or brash may be extracted or removed from inside the exclusion zone using a tractor and winch or a purpose-built machine, provided the body of these machines remains parked outside the exclusion zone. - A18 Where works involve pile driving, rock boring, dynamic compaction or a similar activity with the potential to cause ground vibration that could disturb badgers occupying a sett or damage a sett by causing tunnel collapse, the impact on that sett must be evaluated prior to commencement (See Recommendations and Information notes h and i). - A19 If disturbance is reasonably expected to result in a longer term impact (eg more than 4-6 weeks) on the badgers occupying that sett or cause tunnel collapse, in accordance with Licence conditions A25 A33, badgers must be excluded from the sett and the sett closed and proofed against re-entry by badgers before that operation begins and for its duration.
-Activities with the potential to cause such a level of disturbance must therefore not be carried out between 1 December and 30 June.
+- A11 Prior to the start of operations, an area within a minimum distance of 10 metres (11 yards) of any known badger sett entrances that display signs indicating current use by a badger must be clearly marked using coloured tape, string, paint, or other prominent markers.
+Any further setts which are discovered during any operations must be similarly marked as soon as their presence becomes known. - A12 Within the marked area as above ('exclusion zone') no heavy machinery is to be used, no burning is to be carried out, no timber or brash piles are to be created and no stumps are to be removed.
+Fuel, oil, and chemicals must not be stored or applied within the marked area (the only exception is where conifer stumps must be treated against attack by the fungus Heterobasidion annosum (Fomes)). - A13 Vehicles must not drive directly or park over badger sett entrances. - A14 Trees/stumps/shrubs/hedges within 20 metres (22 yards) of the sett must not be uprooted. - A15 Trees may be felled or vegetation cleared within the exclusion zone using hand-held tools and hand-held machinery such as chainsaws or brushcutters. - A16 Trees may also be felled using a purpose-built machine, where the boom and cutting head can safely reach into the exclusion zone, provided the body of the machine remains parked outside the exclusion zone. - A17 Trees must be felled to fall away from, or be lifted away from, badger sett entrances. - A18 Any badger sett entrances which become blocked must be unblocked and left unobstructed at the end of each day's work. - A19 Timber or brash may be extracted or removed from inside the exclusion zone using a tractor and winch or a purpose-built machine, provided the body of these machines remains parked outside the exclusion zone. - A20 Where works involve pile driving, rock boring, dynamic compaction or a similar activity with the potential to cause ground vibration that could disturb badgers occupying a sett or damage a

+- sett by causing tunnel collapse, the impact on that sett must be evaluated prior to commencement in accordance with Recommendation and Information note h and i). - A21 If disturbance is reasonably expected to result in a longer-term impact (e.g. more than 4-6 weeks) on the badgers occupying that sett or cause tunnel collapse, in accordance with Licence conditions A28 A36, badgers must be excluded from the sett and the sett closed and proofed against re-entry by badgers before that operation begins and for its duration.
+Activities with the potential to cause such a level of disturbance must therefore not be carried out between 1 December and 30 June in any one year.